colin6756/genepage-insight/README.md

 ```

 #### 4.Installing python request library
-Requests is needed for the steps that send HTTP request protocols found in the script while Numpy and Pandas are required for obtaining information from Kentminer API.
-Use pip to install the following library:
+Requests is needed for the steps that send HTTP request protocols found in the script while Numpy and Pandas are required for tabulating information from Knetminer API.
+Pandas library includes Numpy therefore use pip to install the 2 libraries:
 ```
 pip install requests
 pip install pandas
-pip install numpy
 ```

 #### 5.Execution of script